-This is my third year at PFFS, and I am happy to be returning to this wonderful community.
+This is my fifth year at PFFS, and I am happy to be returning to this wonderful community.
 Before teaching here, I was employed at one of the first charter high schools in Tucson where I taught science courses, developed an early college program, oversaw a Biosphere 2 student research partnership, and managed the school garden.

 I grew up in southern Indiana, where I spent my youth hanging out with my friends, riding bikes, splashing around in creeks and rivers, looking for wildlife, helping my parents with the garden, playing with my pets, and swimming in just about any body of water I could find.